opentripplanner/OpenTripPlanner/docs/Configuration.md

 - `CAR_HAIL`: Hailing a car from a transportation network company such as Lyft or Uber and then riding in the vehicle for part or the entirety of the route.
 OTP will still use its underlying graph to calculate driving directions, so car leg results will likely contain different travel time estimates than those quoted from the TNC providers.
 If service is not available at a particular pickup location, this can cause a TNC availability error which can result in an itinerary not being able to be calculated.

-    _Prerequisite:_ API keys for the respective TNC providers must be added in `router-config.json`.
+    _Prerequisite:_ At least one TNC updater must be added in `router-config.json`.

 - `MICROMOBILITY`: Riding on a lightweight motorized vehicle for the entirety of the route or taking said vehicle onto public transport and riding again from the arrival station to the destination.
 This mode could theoretically also be used to model human power while pedaling a bicycle.